bytedance/Shot2Story/DATA.md

 We are excited to release a new video-text benchmark for multi-shot video understanding.
 This release contains a 134k version of our dataset.
 It includes detailed long summaries (human annotated + GPTV generated) for 134k videos and shot captions (human annotated) for 188k video shots.
 Additionally, we annotate question-answering pairs for benchmarking multi-shot video understanding.

-We are excited to release a new video-text benchmark for multi-shot video understanding.
-This release contains a 134k version of our dataset.
-It includes detailed long summaries (human annotated + GPTV generated) for 134k videos and shot captions (human annotated) for 188k video shots.

 ## Annotation Format <a name="annotation-format"></a>
 Our 134k multi-shot videos come with detailed textual descriptions, consisting of 43k human annotation and 90k GPTV generation and covering over 548k video shots.
 The different files under `data/annotations/`: